zBritva/PowerBI-visuals-docs/docs/how-to-guide/analytics-pane.md

 toc: true
 ---

+**The article is outdated, read [updated article about analytics pane in official documentation of Power BI](https://docs.microsoft.com/power-bi/developer/visuals/analytics-pane).**

 **Analytics pane** was [introduced for native visuals](https://docs.microsoft.com/en-us/power-bi/desktop-analytics-pane) on November 2018.
 As of API v2.5.0, custom visuals too can present and manage their properties in the **Analytics pane**.